View images of before and after treatment of multiple skin conditions at DermConsult.View Our Expertise

 Our fee structure is simple and clear and we work with all major insurers and self-funding patients.View Our Fees

-AK is usually diagnosed on appearance of the lesion alone.
-However, AKs can look like a SCC so there may be some doubt.
+AK is usually diagnosed with the appearance of the lesion alone.
+However, AKs can look like an SCC so there may be some doubt.
 In this case, a biopsy (sample) or excision can be performed, which allows more exact assessment under a microscope.

 AK can be prevented by strict sun protection.
-Once already present there are some options.
+Once already present there are some treatment options, some most of which we offer here at DermConsult.

 AKs can regress by themselves and are usually not concerning.
-If they are flat and not causing symptoms then observation by a dermatologist may suffice.
-Alternatively creams such as imiquimod or 5-fluorouracil can be effective.
+If they are flat and not causing symptoms then observation by a dermatologist or GP may suffice.
+Alternatively, creams such as imiquimod or 5-fluorouracil can be effective.

-If on the other hand they are painful, enlarging, thickened or ulcerated then they should be treated.
-Treatment in this scenario usually involves removal of the defective skin cells.
-Options include: cryotherapy (freezing the lesion off with liquid nitrogen), photodynamic treatment (shining a red light after applying a cream that allows the skin to absorb it), curettage (scraping with a sharp instrument) and excision.
+If on the other hand, they are painful, enlarging, thickened or ulcerated then they should be treated. differently.
+Treatment in this scenario usually involves the removal of the defective skin cells.
+Options include cryotherapy (freezing the lesion off with liquid nitrogen), photodynamic treatment (shining a red light after applying a cream that allows the skin to absorb it), curettage (scraping with a sharp instrument) and excision.